 Do not administer riociguat to a pregnant female because it may cause fetal harm.
 Females of reproductive potential: Exclude pregnancy before start of treatment, monthly during treatment, and 1 month after treatment discontinuation.
-Prevent pregnancy during treatment and for 1 month after treatment discontinuation by use of acceptable methods of contraception.
+To prevent pregnancy, females of reproductive potential must use effective forms of contraception during treatment and for one month after stopping treatment.
 For all females, riociguat is available only through a restricted program called the Adempas REMS Program .

 Commonly used brand name(s)